This Course Has Passed.

 *Benefit Assessment Periods; payment dates; impact of changes in circumstances that increase/reduce entitlement; role of landord to “notify” changes seeking an amendment or “supersession” to the award.

-* How to avoid unnecessary or wrongly inflated non-dependent deductions; deal with “untidy tenancies”; report of changes in circumstances, including couples separating, tenants affected by temporary absences in prison, hospital, residential care etc. to avoid gaps and overpayments.
+* How to avoid unnecessary or wrongly inflated non-dependent deductions; deal with “untidy tenancies”; report changes in circumstances, including couples separating, tenants affected by temporary absences in prison, hospital, residential care etc. to avoid gaps and overpayments.

 *How to secure “explicit consent”, assist tenants seek “revisions” and secure retrospective awards; challenge inflated Third Party deductions; and assist your tenant submit Mandatory Reconsiderations & Appeals, where the tenancy is being put in jeopardy, by innaccurate decisions, causing wholly unnecessary rent arrears.